Fair Trade Finals – Spring 2018

 Idea 3: Fuel up with Fair Trade!

-Last year, Villanova University hosted a ‘Fuel up with Fair Trade’ event.
+A couple years back, Villanova University hosted a ‘Fuel up with Fair Trade’ event.
+And you can, too!

 Learn more in this one-pager, including how to prepare, advertise, and execute the event.

-Idea 4: Hold a raffle to win a tote bag from HAE Now or an artisan item from Y’abal Handicrafts!
+Idea 4: Hold a raffle to win an artisan item from Pocket Disc

-Remember: Sign-up before April 3 on our Registration Form
+Remember: Sign-up by Friday, April 6 on our Registration Form.

 If you’re hosting your event sooner, please let us know so we can get your event kit to you in time.